wales-group/examples/LJ38/05_Expanding_PATHSAMPLE_database/README.md

 choose pairs to reconnect that will reduce the overall length of the path between endpoints, while `SHORTCUT BARRIER` aims to find alternative connections to avoid the largest barriers between them.

-In this example, we will be using `UNTRAP`, another of these methods that aims to reconnect minima similar in energy but seperated by large barriers - often referred to as kinetic traps.
-For more information all these and other methods, check the [PATHSAMPLE website](http://www-wales.ch.cam.ac.uk/PATHSAMPLE).
+In this example, we will be using `UNTRAP`, another of these methods that aims to reconnect minima similar in energy but separated by large barriers - often referred to as kinetic traps.
+For more information on all these and other methods, check the [PATHSAMPLE website](http://www-wales.ch.cam.ac.uk/PATHSAMPLE).

 ## Requirements
 In order to successfully follow this example, the following need to be in your *PATH*: